ppouliot/ghe/README.rst

 gets registered as the command in ghe.
 For example, if the file is named `ghe-test.sh`, then the command `test` will execute the corresponding script name.

-Following are a list of commands that are pre-installed with ghe:
+Following are a list of commands that are pre-installed with ghe (Wiki links to come):

 * ghe-announce
 * ghe-delete-user
+* ghe-reset-user-email
 * ghe-maintenance
 * ghe-migrate
 * ghe-org-diff